Calvyn-Van-Wyngaardt/Calvyn-Van-Wyngaardt/README.md

 # 🐧 Hey there, I'm Calvyn!
-👨🏻‍🎓 Currently a final year student <br> 📚 Studying BSc Computer Science at the University of Pretoria <br> 👨🏻‍💻 Linux enthusiast
+👨🏻‍🎓 Currently a BScHons student <br> 📚 Studying BSc Computer Science at the University of Pretoria <br> 👨🏻‍💻 Linux enthusiast

 ## 🔎 About Me
 Being passionate about computers since a young age I've always been, and still am, keen to learn new things.
 I am by heart a very curious person, who likes to delve deeper into the inner workings of processes and systems.
 I enjoy tinkering, trying new things and spending time with people.